platformsh/platformsh-docs/src/configuration/routes.md

     )
 ```

-These extra attributes may be used to "tag" routes in more comples scenarios that can then be read by your application.
+These extra attributes may be used to "tag" routes in more complex scenarios that can then be read by your application.

 ## Configuring routes on the management console